Oliwa Cathedral: 18th and 19th century

-The famous great Oliwa organ was designed and constructed between the years 1763 and 1788 by Johann Wilhelm Wulff (Brother Michael, a Cistercian Monk).
+The famous great Oliwa organ was designed and constructed between 1763 and 1788 by Johann Wilhelm Wulff (Brother Michael, a Cistercian Monk).
 The instrument contained 83 registers (5100 pipes), 3 manual keyboards (also manuals; Hauptwerk– great organ, Oberwerk– main organ, Kronwerk– crown organ), one foot keyboard (pedal), mechanical tracker action, and 14 wedge-shaped bellows.
 The console was independently located in the central part of the matroneum, which was unusual in Northern Europe at that time.
 The organ front was decorated with Rococo sculptures and moveable angels holding bells, trumpets, stars and suns.
 At that time it was the largest organ in Europe and probably also in the whole world.

 Between 1790 and 1793, by order of the new Abbot of Oliwa, a widely known Gdańsk organ master, Friedrich Rudolf Dalitz, undertook the difficult task of moving the console from the middle to the north wing of the matroneum, which was extremely complicated owing to the size of the instrument and the complexity of the tracker action system.

 During the next major reconstruction (1863–1865), the great organ was given a Romantic layer.
 The work was carried out by an organ master from Szczecin- Friedric Kaltschmidt.
 Wulff's organ was enriched by a mechanical tracker action and 32 new registers.
-He left the 52 already existing ones (however, some of them were renewed) and all the front pipes.
+He left the 52 already existing ones, some of which were renewed, and all the front pipes.
 In accordance with the trend of the time, manual three (Kronwerk) was by Kaltschmidt enclosed into a swell box.
 The instrument now consisted of 84 registers assigned to 3 manuals and one pedal.

 20th and 21st century

 Most significant changes in the structure of the instrument were made during the interwar period.
 Between 1934 and 1935, Gdańsk organ builder, Joseph Goebel extended the organ to 4 manuals and added a new electro-pneumatic tracker action with wind chests.
 He used 51 registers from those already existing, renewing some of them and adding some new ones.
-Moreover, he connected the choir organ to the main console.
+He also connected the choir organ to the main console.
 After completion of the work, the Oliwa organ had 82 standard registers and 5 transmitted ones.

-After World War II, in 1955, the organ was thoroughly renovated by Wacław Biernacki from Cracow.

-The last overhaul of the instrument was so far done in 1966–1968, by the company of Zygmund Kamiński from Warsaw.
+After World War II, in 1955, the organ was thoroughly renovated by Wacław Biernacki from Kraków.
+The last overhaul of the instrument was in 1966–1968, by the company of Zygmund Kamiński from Warsaw.
 He introduced a new disposition, added several missing pipes and a newly built positive, placed in the third arc in the west of the nave.
 Today the great Oliwa organ comprises 96 registers, 5 manuals, a pedal, an electro-pneumatic tracker action and also an electronic system recording up to 64 combinations (so-called Setzer type).
 All the present front pipes are still those made by Johann Wilhelm Wulff.
 The great organ is connected with the choir organ and is one of the biggest ones in Poland.

 The post of the principal organist at the Oliwa Cathedral is currently held by professor Roman Perucki.